akto-api-security/tests-library/remediation/XXE_LFI.md

 ### Step 3: Update XML Parsers
 Make sure all your XML parsers are up-to-date as security patches are regularly issued to fix these vulnerabilities.

-### Step 4: Regular Audit and Update
-Regularly perform code audits for XXE vulnerabilities.
-XXE vulnerabilities can be introduced through code changes.
-Hence a regular audit of the application code base is a necessary step.

-NOTE: The remediation steps are given in Java language, please apply the conceptual fixes in your technology stack.